 The Purbani-Kinnaur Kailash route is the least trodden one.
 It is used mostly by the shepherds.

-The origin of the word Kinner — with respect to the people of Kinnaur — is still debatable.
+The history and origin of the word Kinner — with respect to the people of Kinnaur — is still debatable.
 Kinners of Kinnaur finds mentions in all religious and mythology texts — except Rig Veda — like Rajtaringini, Amarkosha, Matsya Purana, Ramayan, Mahabharata, Shiv Purana, and Vishnu Purana.

 In this anthology of epics, Kinners are revered as a distinct tribe who are demi-gods — partway between men and gods.